docker/docs/content/security/for-admins/hardened-desktop/settings-management/_index.md

  - An `admin-settings.json` file.
 This file is located on the Docker Desktop host and can only be accessed by developers with root or admin privileges.
  - Creating a settings policy in the Docker Admin Console

-Settings that defined by an administrator override any previous values set by developers and ensure that these cannot be modified.
+Settings that are defined by an administrator override any previous values set by developers and ensure that these cannot be modified.

 ### What features can I configure with Settings Management?